 I want to use this opportunity to link an interview where he is mentioning Grace Kelly, because the interview will make you smile no matter how many times you have already seen it, it’s here.

 The first vid below is from Lauluvaljak Festival, Tallinn (8/2010).
 The sound is not very good quality, because Estonian soap bubbles didn’t do any good for my camera, but he is in a great mood in the vid.
 Yes, he has a Finnish flag in his pants… See how he is joking with iMMa and Cherisse?
 Love it!
 The second vid is from Festa das Lata, Coimbra (10/2010).
-This show was the first time I saw him performing after his sister’s serious accident.
-He had had some very difficult times and it was good to see him working and even smiling (silly hat episode, lol).
+This show was the first time I saw him performing after his sister’s serious accident and it was good to see him working and even smiling (silly hat episode).